Reading Level Checker guide

 These references shaped the tool behavior, browser-only model approach, privacy notes, and result limits.

-Blog draft Paste 300 words of a guide
+Blog draft sample Paste 300 words from a how-to guide before publishing.

 FAQ in plain language